ni-kismet/engineering-flot/API.md

 the right, because the grid lines will then match the ticks in both ends.
 The trade-off is that the forced ticks won't necessarily be at natural places.

+"offset" can be used to move the plot area, or to reserve plot space.

 ## Multiple axes ##